lih/WiQEE-pages/capricon-tutorial.md

 only argument of interest) and resetting the vocabulary to whatever the constant was at the time of creation.

-Then, `local-exec` simply executes the newly-created function that already remembers the `vocabulary` from before.
-Our argument gets executed, then the old vocabulary that was captured is pushed on the stack, only to be restored to its rightful place by `set-vocabulary`.
+Then, `local-exec` simply executes the newly-created quote that already remembers the `vocabulary` from before.
+Our argument gets executed, then the old vocabulary that was captured is pushed on the stack, only to be immediately restored to its rightful place by `set-vocabulary`.
 We now have the newly calculated stack, in an environment where our vocabulary is unchanged.